 Linear engraving is a fine-line engraving that is achieved by running a low power cut-line.
 This is indicated in your file by having a black line .1pt.

-If you are using text in your file, please be sure that you change it to outlines before dropping off your file.
+4. If you are using text in your file, you will need to change it to outlines.
 We will most likely not have the font that you are working with, by converting your text to outlines you ensure that the text looks the way you intend it to.
+You can find the “Change to outlines” command in the “Type” drop-down menu.

 5. Don’t waste material!
 Try to cluster pieces that you are having cut close together, in one area of your material.
 Pieces only need 1/8” between them.
 By laying out your pieces closely together, you will also save on the material that you need to buy.